dotnet/docs-maui/docs/user-interface/controls/label.md

 ## Use formatted text

 <xref:Microsoft.Maui.Controls.Label> exposes a `FormattedText` property that allows the presentation of text with multiple fonts and colors in the same view.
-The `FormattedText` property is of type `FormattedString`, which comprises one or more `Span` instances, set via the `Spans` property.
+The `FormattedText` property is of type `FormattedString`, which comprises one or more <xref:Microsoft.Maui.Controls.Span> instances, set via the `Spans` property.

 > [!NOTE]
-> It's not possible to display HTML in a `Span`.
+> It's not possible to display HTML in a <xref:Microsoft.Maui.Controls.Span>.

-`Span` defines the following properties:
+<xref:Microsoft.Maui.Controls.Span> defines the following properties:

 - `BackgroundColor`, of type `Color`, which represents the color of the span background.
 - `CharacterSpacing`, of type `double`, sets the spacing between characters in the displayed text.